 • A need to emotionally disconnect from parents -which often means disagreeing and feeling disappointed

-What I do think has changed is that Generation X have become parents of teens in culture that is saturated with unhelpful, but convincing myths, about individual rights and the place of children.
-This in turn has lead to parenting styles more likely to encourage entitlement and self-importance within teenagers.
+What I do think has changed is that Generation X have become parents of teens in a culture that is saturated with unhelpful, but convincing myths, about individual rights and the place of children.
+This, in turn, has lead to parenting styles more likely to encourage entitlement and self-importance within teenagers.

 So I think the prevalence of the entitled teenager is on the increase – not because adolescence has changed, but because adult parenting styles have changed.

 The most common myth or confused parenting issue I come across is the issue of a Teenager and their rights.
 Way too many parents confuse privileges with necessitates when it comes to their kids.
 If you have enough income to be reading this on your computer or phone, then you are in the demographic that is most likely to make this error.

 When kids grow up in homes with disposable incomes (even if not as much as the disposable income of other houses in the street) then the opportunity exists for confusion about what is something a teenager is fortunate to have access to and what is something a teenager is right to expect from those who care for him or her.

 As I am not an ethicist or lawyer, I won’t try to list the inalienable individual rights of children or teenagers.
 But, as a guide, here is a shortlist of what I think is “right” for a teenager to expect from those who are responsible for caring for them.